 - feature clear process and procedures

-- are overcomplicated (e.g. categories for classification are too small, are based in complex decimal systems, etc.)
+- are overcomplicated (e.g., the categories for classification are too small, are based on complex decimal systems, etc.)

 - require significant time and effort to figure out or execute, thereby adding to the overall workload